 Clare started her fitness journey aged 28, tired, depressed, plump and pregnant and apart from a period due to injury has never looked back, “I did it for my head, not my heart and I still do, everything else is a bonus” says Clare.

 A fully qualified Personal Trainer and Pilates teacher, the turning point for Clare was discovering HIIT, a way of exercising that doesn’t take a lot of time and requires minimal space and equipment.
 HIIT involves short bursts of hard intense exercise followed by rest which forces your body to work anaerobically and thus burn fat and not muscle.
 Clare’s fitness levels went through the roof after taking it up and she now boasts a resting heart rate of 52, which for the uneducated is on a par to most Olympic athletes.
 Not bad for a woman in her fifties!

-Age is not a barrier for fitness in Clare's opinion, she says the biggest challenge facing women in their 50's is actually starting if you have never done it before.
-Most of the women she sees want to shed a few pounds but haven't a clue how to start and quite simply don't want to go to the gym and be intimidated, so she teaches them how to exercise and reach their goals at home.
-This provided the inspiration for Live in Fitness, a residential fitness programme, Clare runs from her home in North Norfolk providing clients with a bespoke exercise regime and advice on a healthy eating programme.
+Age is not a barrier for fitness in Clare’s opinion, she says the biggest challenge facing women in their 50’s is actually starting if you have never done it before.
+Most of the women she sees want to shed a few pounds but haven’t a clue how to start and quite simply don’t want to go to the gym and be intimidated, so she teaches them how to exercise and reach their goals at home.
+This provided the inspiration for Live in Fitness, a boutique residential fitness retreat, Clare runs from her home in North Norfolk providing clients with a bespoke exercise regime and advice on a healthy eating programme.